What is the Best Pepper Spray?

 With a 1 pound capacity, you will get over 50 1/2 second bursts at distances of around 20 feet.
 This product offers a huge area of coverage and can take out multiple targets with ease making it another one of the best pepper spray products you can own.
 You cannot go wrong with Fox Labs, this product will not disappoint.

 This guide is designed to help inform and aid you in purchasing the right self-defense spray for your specific needs.

 What is Pepper Spray Made of?

-Mace, OC spray, CS spray, tear gas and self-defense spray are some other terms you may here individuals use when referring to pepper spray.
+Mace, OC spray, CS spray, tear gas and self-defense spray are some other terms you may hear individuals use when referring to pepper spray.
 Most commonly associated with police officers who carry pepper spray for incapacitating a suspect, protecting themselves from an attacker or dismissing a riot situation all with non-lethal force.

 Chemical Breakdown of Active Ingredients

-CS and CN: These ingredients provide the irritant that effects the membrane tissues, and causes the involuntary tearing and stinging of the skin.
+CS and CN: These ingredients provide the irritant that affects the membrane tissues, and causes the involuntary tearing and stinging of the skin.
 These symptoms can take up to 30 seconds to be effective, and may be less effective if the target is drunk or impaired in some other manner.

 OC: Oleoresin Capsicum is the primary component in pepper spray that provides the inflammatory agent, which does not act as an irritant.
 When hit with OC spray, the targets’ eyelids will immediately be forced shut, causing temporary blindness.
-This chemical will still effect individuals under the influence of drugs or alcohol making it the preferred choice over CS or CN gas.
+This chemical will still affect individuals under the influence of drugs or alcohol making it the preferred choice over CS or CN gas.

 Effects of Pepper Spray on the Body